MicrosoftDocs/minecraft-creator/creator/Documents/IntroductionToStructureBlocks.md

 After you have chosen a file, the structure block will then fill out all of the necessary information about the structure into the structure block itself, and ready the structure to load.

-For this example, **mystructure:1** was chosen, and the structure block’s name and bounds were automatically updated to reflect the information in the .mcstructure file.
+For this example, **mystructure:1** was chosen, and the structure block's name and bounds were automatically updated to reflect the information in the .mcstructure file.

 When a structure is successfully loaded, you will see a message in the structure block UI telling you the structure has been successfully imported.